 However, financial sponsors' activity lagged in the second half of 2023, reaching its lowest levels since 2013 and accounting for only 29% of total M&A volume in North America.
-Despite a sharp decline in exits and acquisitions during both halves of 2023, we believe take-private M&A activity in the \$1 billion to \$10 billion range in 2024 could increase given the thawing of financing markets and record levels of sponsor dry powder.
+Despite a sharp decline in exits and acquisitions during both halves of 2023, the thawing of financing markets and record levels of sponsor dry powder could lead to a potential increase in take-private M&A activity in the \$1 billion to \$10 billion range for 2024

-The positive economic outlook in the U.S. for 2024, with a shift from recession concerns to a soft landing or no landing, coupled with a likely peak in interest rates, should provide CEOs and boards with increased confidence to execute on transactions.
+The positive economic outlook in the U.S. for 2024, with a shift from recession concerns to a soft landing or no landing, coupled with a likely peak in interest rates, provides CEOs and boards with increased confidence to execute on transactions.
 The opening up of high-yield leverage loan and bond markets enables private equity firms to access more favorable financing.
-With the S&P 500 and private equity holding substantial cash reserves of more than \$3.8 trillion3, coupled with a heightened understanding of deals likely to face scrutiny from regulatory bodies, major investment banks anticipate a more robust M&A market in the coming quarters.
+With the S&P 500 and private equity holding substantial cash reserves of more than \$3.8 trillion, coupled with a heightened understanding of deals likely to face scrutiny from regulatory bodies, major investment banks anticipate a more robust M&A market in the coming quarters.